skip to Main Content

 Strengthening movements led by women and girls, and non-binary, gender non-conforming, trans and intersex people for a gender just world

-CREA, as part of CMI, continues to support the advocacy and movement building efforts of LBT, LGBTIQ, sex workers and other structurally excluded women*, including with local, national and regional organizations and collectives in South Asia, East Africa and SWANA.
-CREA encourages alliance-building and cross-learning across regions and movements.
+CREA, as part of CMI, continues to support the advocacy and movement-building efforts of LBT, LGBTIQ, sex workers, and other structurally excluded women*, including with local, national, and regional organizations and collectives in South Asia, East Africa, and SWANA to address gender-based violence and pave the way for strengthening cross-movement alliances.

 Many of us in the network did not know what CEDAW was and what role it played.
 The process [of] submitting the shadow report brought out the solidarity within the group in a way that was not there previously; there was awareness in coming together and our responsibility to each other.
 From the way we did the research and collection of evidence, to the drafting of the report.
 Another thing that came out is that we began really questioning why there was so little on Kenyan women and girls with disabilities at both the national and international levels.
 Third, there was a lot of learning of how we can use the local to influence the international and how the international can influence the local.
 I felt there was validation as well of the kind of activism I do.
 Currently, we are aware of and remember each other as network members and seek advice from each other through acknowledging that we all play different parts in the movement.